TobikoData/sqlmesh/docs/concepts/overview.md

 This page provides a conceptual overview of what SQLMesh does and how its components fit together.

 ## What SQLMesh is
-SQLMesh is a Python framework that automates everything needed to run a scaleable data transformation platform.
+SQLMesh is a Python framework that automates everything needed to run a scalable data transformation platform.
 SQLMesh works with a variety of [engines and orchestrators](../integrations/overview.md).

 It was created with a focus on both data and organizational scale and works regardless of your data warehouse or SQL engine's capabilities.